Phinaosoba/Phinaosoba/README.md

 ---
 - 🔭 I’m currently working on using bookstrap to create a website.

-- 🌱 I’m currently learning javascript and bookstrap and plan to learn tailwind,react,jquery or angular
+- 🌱 I’m currently learning javascript and bookstrap and plan to learn tailwind,react or jquery

 - 👯 I’m looking to collaborate on a project with Hiit team

-- 🤔 I’m looking for help with front-end stacks
+- 🤔 I’m looking for help with front-end stack

 - 💬 Ask me about css and basic javascript